Q1. Material Procurement: Where do you get your materials?

-Thankfully, I could become more and more convinced with my choice over time.
-Since I only needed very small pieces of wood, I could do my work without being severely affected by their very nature.
-Instead, the pieces of wood that I was using, offered satisfying lightness and steadiness providing me with various options to form them.
+Thankfully, I could become more and more convinced myself over time of the "ingredients" of my daily work.
+With respect to wood, since I only need very small pieces of wood, I can accomplish my work without being severely affected by their very nature.
+Instead, the pieces of wood that I am using, offer satisfying lightness and steadiness providing me with various options to form them.
 Needless to say, there are many materials that are lighter and harder than wood but I haven’t yet found anything which is superior enough to induce me to dispense with the unique beauty of wood.

 Q1.
-What is the specification of TEDESKA mono cartridges?
+What makes the TEDESKA mono cartridges special?

 Q2.
 What is the specification of TEDESKA Stereo cartridges?